one-commercial-partner/OCPScale/docs/Azure/BootCamps/WVD/Prepare/Prepare-Lab01-Deploying-an-Azure-AD-Tenant.md

 ---

-## Exercise 1: Activate your Microsoft 365 Developer subscription
+## 1. Activate your Microsoft 365 Developer subscription

 1. Navigate to the [My Visual Studio](https://my.visualstudio.com) benefits page.
 If prompted, sign in with your credentials.
 2. Locate the **Microsoft 365** tile in the **Tools** category and click **Activate**.